teabranch/amazon-chat-completions-server/docs/FILES_API.md

 ## Overview

-The Amazon Chat Completions Server provides a comprehensive OpenAI-compatible file management API with S3 backend storage.
+The Open Bedrock Server Server provides a comprehensive OpenAI-compatible file management API with S3 backend storage.
 This allows you to upload, manage, and use files in your chat completions for enhanced AI interactions.

 ## Features